brianach/wells/README.md

 ### Popup

 The popup uses the Mapbox popup element and I created a popup template which loads once the popup is clicked.
-My logo is used once again and the popup has a title matching the well name whcih becomes a link if there is a related post for that well.
+My logo is used once again and the popup has a title matching the well name which becomes a link if there is a related post for that well.
 Below that is an excerpt from that post if it exists and at the bottom a button which opens the location in Google maps using the well's coordinates.
 More information relating to the map and popup functionality is contained in the [notes](#notes).

 ## User Authentication